 Legal Writing Pedagogy, Disaster Law, Entrepreneurial Law, Wills and Estates Law, Alternative Dispute Resolution, Social Security Law, Insurance Law

-Professor Nixon-Jones is emerging as one of the top voices in the developing area of disaster law industry.
-As a fellow, Professor Nixon-Jones has appeared on several news shows and community outreach presentations, and she was quoted in the September 2017 ABA magazine article highlighting the clinic.
-She has presented at several national conferences and has helped develop a national federal guideline white paper for future disaster law fellows for Equal Justice Works.
+As a fellow, Professor Nixon-Jones appeared on several news programs and delivered vital community outreach presentations.
+She was also featured in a September 2017 American Bar Association article highlighting the clinic.
+She has presented at numerous national conferences and helped develop a national federal guideline white paper for future Equal Justice Works disaster law fellows.

 Professor Nixon-Jones is a member of the Disaster Housing Recovery Coalition and is currently a certified business coach and a national SCORE mentor.
 She also serves on the Association of Legal Writing Directors' members committee and the Legal Writing Institute's diversity committee.

 Professor Nixon-Jones is licensed to practice in Louisiana.
 She earned her JD from Southern University Law Center with cum laude distinction and received her BSM in Management and Finance from Tulane University.